lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

     .. warning:: This option does not support ``--duplicate_grid_pin``!

     .. warning:: This option requires ``--compress_routing`` to be enabled!

+  .. option:: --group_config_block

+    Group configuration memory blocks under each CLB/SB/CB etc. into a centralized configuration memory blocks.
+When disabled, the configuration memory blocks are placed in a distributed way under CLB/SB/CB etc. For example, each programming resource, e.g., LUT, has a dedicated configuration memory block, being placed in the same module.

   .. option:: --duplicate_grid_pin